tweag/topiary/docs/book/src/reference/capture-names/vertical-spacing.md

 (array "," @LINEBREAK)
 ```

-The first two formatting queries are just for clarity's sake.
+The first four formatting queries are just for clarity's sake.
 The last
 query is what's important; the results of which are demonstrated below:

 ##### `@append_hardline`